dhis2/design-system/atoms/radio.md

 ![](../images/radio-buttons.jpg)

 ## Usage
 Radio buttons are used where a user has the choice of several options but must select only one.
-Radio buttons should be used where the user has to make a choice, there is no default or 'off' state.
+Radio buttons should be used where the user has to make a choice, there is no 'off' or 'none' state unless explicitly defined.
 Radio buttons should be used when there are 5 or less options available.
 With more than five a dropdown/select menu should be used instead.

 Do not use a radio button if only a single option is available, use a [checkbox](checkbox.md) here instead.